 In the wake of destruction from an ever-growing threat of cybercriminals, many major municipal branches in Baltimore and Atlanta fell victim to encrypted systems and were extorted for millions.
 Soon after, the major targets became local school districts and colleges, but it would appear the targets have changed once again.
 This time to an industry that will surprise many, who think this could NEVER happen to them.

 Museums?
-That’s right, last Tuesday it was reported that the Asian Art Museum in San Francisco was hit with a ransomware attack back in May.
-Initially, when I heard this, I was as surprised as you were, why would a Museum be hit with Ransomware?
+That’s right!
+Last Tuesday, it was reported that the Asian Art Museum in San Francisco was hit with a ransomware attack back in May.
+Initially, when I heard this, I was as surprised as you were.
+Why would a Museum be hit with Ransomware?
 Why would someone search out cultural institutions to attack?
-The answer lays closer than we think, dealing in lower monetary value, museum donors’ personal information can be easily stolen, alongside the typical digital footprint of email, phone number, first name, last name, etc.
+The answer lies closer than we think.
+Dealing in lower monetary value, museum donors’ personal information can be easily stolen, alongside the typical digital footprint of email, phone number, first name, last name, etc.

-It sounds like something out of an action movie, the hacking of a museum in San Francisco, came to the surface when the Asian Art Museum refused to pay the demanded ransom, sticking with the city’s official “no-negotiation policy.”
-Although everyone at the Asian Art Museum has been tight-lipped about the tactics used against them, we do know the data was recovered, by utilizing a trusted backup system.
-Always making sure technology partners are checking-in, and running tests periodically, making sure systems built for fail-over are fully operational, and providing the museum the confidence needed to NOT PAY the ransom, knowing they can easily restore data, giving everyone at the Asian Art Museum, peace of mind.
+It sounds like something out of an action movie: the hacking of a museum in San Francisco came to the surface when the Asian Art Museum refused to pay the demanded ransom, sticking with the city’s official “no-negotiation policy.”
+Although everyone at the Asian Art Museum has been tight-lipped about the tactics used against them, we do know the data was recovered by utilizing a trusted backup system.
+Always making sure technology partners are checking in and running tests periodically, making sure systems built for fail-over are fully operational.
+In this case, the museum was confident in not paying the ransom, knowing they can easily restore data, giving everyone at the Asian Art Museum peace of mind.

 - End-Point Protection – To protect employees and businesses’ from cyberattacks and encryption, it’s critical to your success to employ up-to-date End-Point Protection (EPP) and Malware Alerting on high-value targets like servers or domain controllers.